 If your group has hikers under the age of 18, contact us prior to booking to make arrangements.

-A 30% deposit to secure your place is due upon booking.
-Once the trip is confirmed by the guide, the cancellation policy stated below applies, and deposits are no longer refundable.
-The remaining 70% of the amount is paid the latest 3 months (90 days) prior the departure.
+For regular dates, a 30% deposit to secure your place is due upon booking.
+Once the trip is confirmed by the guide, the 30% deposit is no longer refundable.

 All policies regarding cancellation will be clearly laid out by your guide after booking your adventure.